estelle/flexbox/draft/bak/01_flexbox.md

 Simply adding either of these `display` property values on an element turns the element into a flex container and the element's children into flex items.
 The children are all the same height, even if their contents would produce elements of different heights, as shown in figure ?.

-> The default appearance that is created simply by adding these `display` values is similar to setting a container width to 100% and floating it and all its children to the left, or using the `.clearfix` method, but better.
+> The default appearance that is created simply by adding these `display` values is similar to floating the container and all its children to the left, but better.
 The children still fit on a single line, even if they may have wrapped if truly floated.
 And, just as how floated elements are at least as tall as their tallest floated children, the container will be tall enough to encompass its children.

 The `inline-flex` value will be only as wide as declared, or as wide as one column if `flex-direction` is set to `column` (defined next), or as wide as it needs to be if no `width`, `min-width` or `max-width` is set.
 The `flex` value of the `display` property behaves like a block element in this regards, defaulting to 100% width.